 Culvert for Macadam Bay Access Road, Train Tracks, and Ped-Bike Path

 This is one Giant Culvert!
-It provides for passage of a road, a single track for railroad, and the Willamette bike/ped path.
+It provides for over-passage of the access road, a single track for railroad, and the Willamette Greenway bike/ped path.

-Standing here you can see a fairly large area, but water won't pool in it because the culver is huge.
-Read on.
+Standing on top of west end of the culvert, you can see down into a fairly large area.
+Water won't pool in it because the culvert is huge.
+This water is coming from the other side of Macadam.

 Beyond the guard rail, is the access road, RR tracks, the bike-ped path, and the entrance to Macadam Bay.
-You can see the RR crossing.
-(Willamette Shore Trolley currently does not pass by here because the "Big Trestle" to the south is under repair.
-But Soon!)
+The RR tracks are now used by the Willamette Shore Trolley.

-Guys must have used some long-handled pain rollers on that lettering!
+Those guys must have used some long-handled paint rollers on that lettering!

 Last Bridge?